 Two beachside restaurants serve fresh, healthy food.
 Breakfast is included in the room rate.

 Natura Cabanas has two restaurants.
 Karaya serves breakfast and healthy lunch fare, while at dinner the Natura Restaurant has fusion dishes featuring a bounty of the area's freshest seafood and produce.
 Both restaurants are near the beach and offer tranquil views and a lovely ocean breeze.

 Breakfast at Karaya is included in the room rate.
 It's a simple affair, featuring one hot dish, such as their fluffy pancakes, and an assorted buffet of fresh breads and fruit.
 There is also fresh Dominican coffee and a plethora of fresh-squeezed fruit juices.
 It's not the most expansive breakfast, but still satisfying all the same.

-For lunch at Karaya, the fresh, citrusy ceviche and spring salad with almonds, avocado, and local grapefruit are light and refreshing -- and feel much healthier compared the hideous all-inclusive buffets at other hotels in the D.R.
-Even better was the freshly squeezed fruit juice -- this was only of the only places that had real juice in the D.R.
-It's available in nearly every tropical flavor, including pineapple, mango, papaya, orange, and passion fruit (chinola, as the locals say).
+For lunch at Karaya, dishes such as fresh, citrusy ceviche and salads are light and refreshing -- and feel much healthier compared the hideous all-inclusive buffets at other hotels in the D.R.
+Sandwiches and pastas are also served for those seeking something heartier.
 The restaurant is also quite popular with residents of the adjacent Marina Perla community.
 It seems like a local gathering spot.

 Customers Who Viewed Natura Cabana Boutique Hotel & Spa Also Viewed